Arti Sarin: Flag rank

-On 22 June 2020, Sarin was promoted to the rank of Rear Admiral and appointed Command Medical Officer, Southern Naval Command (SNC).
-She is the first and only woman to have held the appointment of CMO at SNC.
+On 17 June 2020, Sarin was promoted to the rank of Surgeon Rear Admiral, with seniority from 2 March 2020.
+She was appointed Command Medical Officer, Southern Naval Command (SNC).
+She is the second woman to have held the appointment of CMO at SNC, the first being Surgeon Rear Admiral Nirmala Kannan.
 On 26 January 2021, she was awarded the Vishisht Seva Medal for distinguished service of a high order.
 After a short stint at SNC, she was appointed Commanding Officer of INHS Asvini.
 On 31 January 2021, in a rare event of a change of command between two women flag officers, she took over from Surgeon Rear Admiral Sheila S. Mathai.

-In December 2021, Sarin relinquished charge as CO INHS Asvini and was appointed Command Medical Officer Western Naval Command.
+In December 2021, Rear Admiral Sarin relinquished the appointment of Commandant INHS Asvini and was appointed Command Medical Officer Western Naval Command.

-On 5 October 2022, she was promoted to the rank of Surgeon Vice Admiral, only the sixth woman to be promoted to three-star rank in the Indian Armed Forces.
+On 5 October 2022, Sarin was promoted to the rank of Surgeon Vice Admiral, only the sixth woman to be promoted to three-star rank in the Indian Armed Forces.
 She was appointed the Director and Commandant of the Armed Forces Medical College.
 She took over from another woman three-star officer - Lieutenant General Rajshree Ramasethu.
-On 10 January 2023, Sarin took over as the Director General Medical Services (Air) (DGMS Air) in the rank of Air Marshal.
+On 10 January 2023, Vice Admiral Sarin took over as the Director General Medical Services (Air) (DGMS Air) in the rank of Air Marshal.
+After a short stint, in March 2023, she was appointed Director General Medical Services (Navy) in the rank of Surgeon Vice Admiral.

+Sarin was appointed Director General Armed Forces Medical Services (DGAFMS), the senior-most appointment of the Armed Forces Medical Services on 1 October 2024.
+She is the first woman to serve as DGAFMS and the highest-ranking woman officer in the history of the Indian Armed Forces.

 Personal life

+Sarin was born into a naval family; her father was a naval officer who served for 41 years and retired as a commander, while her brother Rajesh also served in the navy for 30 years.
+A submariner, Rajesh retired as a Commodore, having served as the Commodore Commanding Submarines (East) besides commanding three submarines and a frigate.
+Her sister-in-law was also a doctor in the navy.

-Sarin is married to a retired officer of the Indian Navy, Surgeon Rear Admiral C. S. Naidu, AVSM, VSM, a hepatobiliary surgeon who served in the navy for 36 years.
+Sarin is married to Surgeon Rear Admiral C. S. Naidu, AVSM, VSM, a hepatobiliary surgeon who served in the navy for 38 years.
 In 2020, in a first, the couple served as the Command Medical Officers (CMO) of naval commands.
-While Sarin served as the CMO of the Southern Naval Command, Naidu was the CMO of the Eastern Naval Command.
-The couple has a son, Rohan.
+While Vice Admiral Sarin served as the CMO of the Southern Naval Command, Rear Admiral Naidu was the CMO of the Eastern Naval Command.
+The couple has a son.

 Awards and decorations

-Sarin has been awarded the Chief of the Naval Staff Commendation Card in 2001, the General Officer Commanding-in-Chief commendation in 2013, the Chief of the Army Staff commendation in 2017 and the Vishisht Seva Medal in 2021.
+Sarin has been awarded with the Ati Vishisht Seva Medal in 2024 and the Vishisht Seva Medal in 2021.
+She has also been awarded with Chief of the Naval Staff Commendation Card in 2001, the General Officer Commanding-in-Chief commendation in 2013, the Chief of the Army Staff commendation in 2017.